JasonDL-trajector/ReactNotion/README.md

 ![FormEase](./client/src/assets/banner.png)

-# ReactJS Form with Notion API
+# FormEase: A ReactJS Form with Notion API

 **Project Overview:**
 This project is a ReactJS-based web application that integrates with the Notion API to create and manage forms.
 The application allows users to design custom forms and store submitted data in a Notion database.